CompuTec/pdc-docs/current/user-guide/task-activities/customized-task-list.md

+---
+sidebar_position: 4
+---

 # Customized Task List

 This function allows creating a customized table view when adding a task by Resource.
 This means that based on a few mandatory fields, it is possible to give information from other objects in SAP Business One or ProcessForce by creating an SQL code.

 :::caution
     Please note that when using this function, all interactive icons are unavailable.
 :::

 ---